Control-sharing Control Barrier Functions for Intersection Automation under Input Constraints: Controller Synthesis

 \section{Controller Synthesis}

-By virtue of \prettyref{prob:problem_description_problemStatement}, the agents' control objective is to track their individual reference speed $v_{\text{ref},i}$.
-To this end, we assume a digital controller to be run on an embedded device with sample time $T_s$.
-To synthesize the control law, the Discrete-time State Dependent Riccati Equation (DSDRE) method \cite{Dutka2005a} is applied.
-Therefore, we first rewrite the originally continuous-time dynamics of Agent $i$ as where the system matrix $A_i(x_i)$ depends on the state $x_i$ and $a_{11,i}=F_{r,i}(v_i)/(m_i v_i)$ if $v_i \geq v_{\text{thld}}$ and $a_{11,i}=0$ otherwise.
+To synthesize the control law for the nonlinear system \eqref{eq:problem_modeling_xdot}, the State-Dependent Riccati Equation (SDRE) method \cite{Cloutier1997a} is applied.
+By virtue of \prettyref{prob:problem_description_problemStatement}, the control objective of every agent $i$ is to track its reference speed $v_{\text{ref},i}$.
+As such, for control purposes $s_i$ can be removed from the state space while adding the state equation $\dot{e}_i = v_{\text{ref},i}-v_i$ is required to incorporate integral action.
+That said, with the state vector $\xi_i=[v_i,~e_i]^{\T}$ and control input $u_i=a_{x,i}$ we can rewrite the nonlinear dynamics \eqref{eq:problem_modeling_xdot} of Agent $i$ as where the system matrix $A_i(\xi_i)$ depends on the state $\xi_i$ while $a_{11,i}=F_{r,i}(v_i)/(m_i v_i)$ if $v_i \geq v_{\text{thld}}$ and $a_{11,i}=0$ otherwise.
 Moreover, $v_{\text{thld}}=0.1$ is a lower velocity threshold to avoid division by zero.
-We finally discretize \eqref{eq:synthesis_ssSDRE} in time, thus yielding \( {x}_{i,k+1} = A_{d,i}(x_{i,k}) x_{i,k} + B_{d,i} u_{i,k}. \) For every agent $i$, the control action is be obtained by minimizing at time $t_k$ with $Q \succeq 0$ and $R \succ 0$, given that $(A_{d,i}(x_k),B_{d,i})$ is controllable for every $x_{i,k}$.
-The (suboptimal) solution of the infinite horizon optimal control problem can be obtained by solving the DSDRE \cite{Dutka2005a}.
-Actually, we solely intend to control the agent speed $v_i$.
-Therefore, the corresponding dynamic system is scalar and so is the DSDRE.
-Thus, we can even pre-compute an optimal analytical expression for the feedback gain $K_{i,k}(x_{i,k})$ at time $t_k$ \cite{Dutka2005a}.
-That way, we obtain the \textit{nominal} control action We utilize the CBFs in \prettyref{sec:CBF} and \prettyref{sec:CBFCA} to complement the discrete-time control law \eqref{eq:synthesis_discControlLaw} with constraints.
-For the originally continuous-time system \eqref{eq:problem_modeling_lumpedSS}, at every time $t_k$ these CBFs prescribe a set of feasible controls that render the system safe at time $t\geq t_k$.
-That said, given the measured state $x(t_k)=x_k$ at time $t_k$, we solve the following convex QP problem which minimizes the 2-norm of the difference between the corrected and nominal control action $u(t_k)$ and $u_{\text{nom}}(t_k) \defeq \{u_{\text{nom},i,k}\}_{i=1}^{N_\mathcal{A}}$ subject to linear CBF and input constraints $u\in\mathcal{U}$, i.e.,
+For every agent $i$, the control action is obtained by minimizing

+with $Q \succeq 0$ and $R \succ 0$, given that $(A_{i}(\xi_i),B_{i})$ is pointwise controllable for every measurable $\xi_{i}$ ($v_i$ and $e_i$ are considered to be measurable).
+The solution of the infinite horizon optimal control problem can be obtained by solving the SDRE \cite{Cloutier1997a} in dependence of the current state $\xi_i$.
+In our case, we can even pre-compute an analytical expression for the solution $P_i(\xi_i)$ of the SDRE.
+Then, the feedback gain $K_i$ can efficiently be calculated by $K_i = R_i^{-1}B_i^{\T}P_i(\xi_i)$ and the \textit{nominal} control action is given as

+We utilize the CBFs in \prettyref{sec:CBF} and \prettyref{sec:CBFCA} to complement control law \eqref{eq:synthesis_discControlLaw} with constraints.
+At time $t$ these CBFs prescribe a set of feasible controls that render the system safe at all times $t^\prime\geq t$.
+That said, given the nominal control action $u_{\text{nom}}(t) \defeq \{u_{\text{nom},i}(t)\}_{i=1}^{N_\mathcal{A}}$ and measured state $x(t)$ (see Assumption A4) at time $t$, we solve the following convex QP problem which minimizes the 2-norm of the difference between the corrected control action $u$ and $u_{\text{nom}}$ subject to linear CBF and input constraints $u\in\mathcal{U}$, i.e.,

 \textbf{Centralized CBF-QP} \begin{theorem} The centralized CBF-QP \eqref{eq:synthesis_minNormQP} solves \prettyref{prob:problem_description_problemStatement} and renders the system provably safe.
 Moreover, the CBFs are jointly feasible under input constraints. \end{theorem} \begin{proof} Follows from \prettyref{prop:CBF_velCBF_propCBFvel} -- \prettyref{prop:CBFCA_csProperty_propCAandVel}. $\square$ \end{proof}